Brake check: 786th CES certifies barrier

 |0

-This work, Brake check: 786th CES certifies barrier [Image 2 of 2], by SSgt Emma James, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Brake check: 786th CES certifies barrier, by SSgt Emma James, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT